 - Contract Number:290-06-0020-5

-- Create a mechanism that enables a user to launch and complete the e-AAP while working in a patient’s EHR.
+- Create a mechanism that enables a user to call up the e-AAP while logged into a patient’s EMR.
+(Achieved)

-- Create an asthma registry populated by data generated by the e-AAP and merged with asthma-relevant data generated by patient EHRs, and use the registry as the data source for regular reports showing clinic-by-clinic measures of asthma care quality.
+- Create an asthma registry populated by data generated from the e-AAP merged with asthma-relevant data generated by patient EMRs and use the registry as the data source for regular reports showing clinic-by-clinic measures of asthma care quality.
+(Achieved)

-The team also noted that software remains useful only to the extent that it is maintained.
-For clinical decision support software, clinical content must be kept current with emerging guidelines.
-In addition, technical maintenance needs to occur, including modifying the software in response to user feedback regarding usability, functioning, and screen displays.
-When providing clinical decision support, underlying content must reflect current clinical conditions or it will be less than useful at best, and harmful at worst.
-Resources must be allocated to perform these ongoing maintenance activities.
+The team was reminded that software is a product with a very short shelf life and only remains useful to the extent that it is maintained.
+For clinical decision support software, maintenance needs are of two basic types.
+One type is technical, modifying the software in response to user feedback about functioning, screen displays, etc; the other is content.
+When providing clinical decision support, underlying content must reflect current clinical conditions or it will be less than useful at best and harmful at worst.
+Resources are required to perform these ongoing maintenance activities.

 Brottman GA, Computerized asthma decision support tool integrated into an EHR.
 Demonstration presented at AHRQ Annual Health IT Grantee and Contractor Meeting; 2010 June 2-4; Washington, DC.

 Electronic Asthma Action Plan Application Website.
 Available at: http://e-aap.net/* AHRQ Priority Population